puppeteer/puppeteer/docs/api/puppeteer.page.md

 Emulates a given device's metrics and user agent.

 To aid emulation, Puppeteer provides a list of known devices that can be via [KnownDevices](./puppeteer.knowndevices.md).

+**Remarks:**

+This method is a shortcut for calling two methods: [Page.setUserAgent()](./puppeteer.page.setuseragent.md) and [Page.setViewport()](./puppeteer.page.setviewport.md).

+This method will resize the page.
+A lot of websites don't expect phones to change size, so you should emulate before navigating to the page.

 </td></tr>
 <tr><td>